Instant Payments: The FedNow Service

-We will support all payment methods requested by our member credit unions and clients, which may include, but are not limited to A2A, P2P, bill payment, loan payments, other consumer payments, transfers and settlement services.
-This will allow us to ultimately provide end user support to consumers, businesses and financial institutions.
+We are able to support all payment methods requested by our member credit unions and clients, which may include, but are not limited to A2A, P2P, bill payment, loan payments, other consumer payments, transfers and settlement services.
+This ultimately allows us to provide end user support to consumers, businesses and financial institutions.

-Vizo Financial will work with all credit unions, regardless of core processor, to help them meet their payment operations needs.
-In addition, we will be utilizing our payments platform partner to integrate and support credit unions with testing and implementation of the FedNow Service.
+Vizo Financial is ready to work with all credit unions, regardless of core processor, to help them meet their payment operations needs.
+In addition, we’re utilizing our payments platform partner to integrate and support credit unions with implementation of the FedNow Service.

-Want to plan ahead for working with Vizo Financial?
-Get started with the FedNow Service Readiness Roadmap.
+Want to work with Vizo Financial to offer the FedNow Service to your members?
+Contact your corporate account manager at email@example.com to get started.
 We can’t wait to help your credit union access the power of instant payments through the FedNow Service!

 The FedNow Service vs. RTP

-You may be wondering how the FedNow Service will compare to the already established Real Time Payments (RTP®) instant payments solution.
+You may be wondering how the FedNow Service compares to the Real Time Payments (RTP®) instant payments solution.

 The truth is, they are very similar in many respects – they both offer instantaneous transactions 24/7/365, enabling consumers, businesses and other agencies to make payments happen almost at the click of a button.
 Convenient, right?